 Logical Fallacy

-A logical fallacy refers to an error in reasoning that weakens or invalidates an argument.
+A logical fallacy is an error in reasoning that weakens or invalidates an argument.

-I really want to study this because I want to think better and more clearly in the pursuit of the Truth.
+I want to study this because I want to think more clearly in the pursuit of Truth.
+See also Cognitive Bias.

-- So basically, you use another fallacy to illustrate how ridiculous that conclusion is.
+- Use another fallacy to illustrate how ridiculous the conclusion is

 Example

-“I don’t wear a mask and I am still fine”.
-Therefore, it shows that I actually don’t need a mask.
+“I don’t wear a mask and I am still fine, therefore I don’t need a mask”

 Response: There are people who spend their whole lives drunk driving without consequences.
 Is this how you evaluate a situation?

 I was talking with the SPCOM223 teacher about this.
-I think the point of pointing out logical fallacies is that when one attempts to make a logical argument and uses a logical fallacy.
-However, an Argument does not only consist of logic.
-There is also Ethos (appeal to authority) and Pathos (appeal to emotions).
-However, presenting these as a logical argument is wrong.
+The point of pointing out logical fallacies is when one attempts a logical argument and uses a fallacy.
+An Argument does not only consist of logic, there is also Ethos (appeal to authority) and Pathos (appeal to emotions).
+Presenting these as logical argument is wrong.

 Sources: